AzureAD/passport-azure-ad/README.md

 ## Security Vulnerability in Versions < 1.4.6 and 2.0.0
 _passport-azure-ad_ has a known security vulnerability affecting versions <1.4.6 and 2.0.0.
 Please update to >=1.4.6 or >=2.0.1 immediately.
 For more details, see the [security notice](https://github.com/AzureAD/passport-azure-ad/blob/master/SECURITY-NOTICE.MD).

+## Versions
+Current version - 3.0.0
+Minimum  recommended version - 1.4.6
+You can find the changes for each version in the [change log](https://github.com/AzureAD/passport-azure-ad/blob/master/CHANGELOG.md).

 ## Contribution History

 [![Stories in Ready](https://badge.waffle.io/AzureAD/passport-azure-ad.png?label=ready&title=Ready)](https://waffle.io/AzureAD/passport-azure-ad)